 It’s also worth keeping an eye on the Giants at +45000 at FanDuel.
 San Francisco is still well positioned in the wildcard race despite a difficult few weeks and possesses the rotation to get hot in the second half of the season.
 With Farhan Zaidi expected to be aggressive at the deadline, San Francisco’s price could shorten dramatically over the next fortnight.
 This is the time to back the Giants if you fancy an outside bet.

 The Minnesota Twins certainly have a long way to go to take the World Series.
-Interested in more Baseball content?
-Be sure to read our guide: How To Bet on Baseball and visit our odds comparison tool to compare the latest odds.
+If you're interested in more MLB betting picks, be sure to read our guide: How To Bet on Baseball, and visit our odds comparison tool to compare the sports odds and take advantage of the latest sportsbook sign up bonuses.